ignadv1986/NGS-From-Bench-to-Bioinformatics/05_Troubleshooting/06_pipeline_&_computational(ATAC-seq).md

 After alignment and preprocessing, MACS3 peak calling may still produce biologically inconsistent or unstable peak sets even when QC metrics look acceptable.
 In ATAC-seq, this is often due to mismatch between fragment representation, signal structure, and MACS3 assumptions, rather than the peak caller itself.

-A reliable peak set should show strong overlap with promoter regions, sharp peak boundaries, and consistency across replicates.
-Additionally, it should ressemble what can be seen in the previously generated coverage files.
+When inspecting the narrowPeak files generated in the peak calling step, a reliable peak set should show strong overlap with promoter regions, sharp peak boundaries, and consistency across replicates.
+Additionally, it should ressemble what can be seen in the coverage files.

 ### Broad or poorly defined peaks

-- **Missing Tn5 shift correction:** Without the standard +4/-5bp adjustment, the signal from the forward and reverse strands remains physically separated by the 9bp duplication created during transposition.
+- **Missing Tn5 shift correction:** Without the standard +4/-5bp adjustment, the signal from the forward and reverse strands remains physically separated by the 9 bp duplication created during transposition.
 This causes the peak caller to see two slightly offset sub-populations of reads rather than a single, unified insertion site.
 Consequently, MACS3 may "smear" the signal, resulting in artificially increased peak widths and a loss of the sharp, "pointy" summits characteristic of high-quality ATAC-seq data.
 This lack of precision can obscure fine-scale genomic features, such as transcription factor footprints, and dilute the statistical significance of narrow regulatory elements.